Floating debris found in search for missing Chilean plane

 Search vessels and planes from the United States, Brazil, Uruguay, Argentina and Chile were combing nearly 1,000 square kilometres around the plane's last known position in the Drake Passage, a tempestuous body of water south of Cape Horn and north of Antarctica.

-Mosquiera said earlier that a decision had been taken to widen the search zone as visibility and conditions were favorable.
+Mosquiera said earlier that a decision had been taken to widen the search zone as visibility and conditions were favourable.

 The Vatican said Pope Francis was following the situation closely and keeping the families of the missing in his prayers.